Welcome to Goddard Vets Highbury

 Emily studied Animal Management and worked in a variety of animal based workplaces including zoos, veterinary clinics and groomers in London and in Kent.
 After starting a family Emily is resuming her career in the veterinary profession and joined the team at Highbury in 2020.
 Emily looks forward to qualifying as a registered veterinary nurse in the future.
 She has a keen interest in animal behaviour and wellbeing, and her favourite part of the job is theatre and recovery, and earning the trust with the patients to create special relationships.

-Caroline has over 20 years experience working in managerial roles within the veterinary and hospitality industries, and she joined the Goddard Group in 2019.
+Caroline has over 20 years experience working in managerial roles within the veterinary and hospitality industries, and she joined the Goddard Veterinary Group in 2019.
 Caroline has a passion for developing business and supporting individuals and teams to maximise their own potential.
 Outside of work creativity is her main focus with stained glass, print making, painting and drawing on the list of many hobbies.
-Caroline lives in west London and she enjoys the energy of the city but also the opportunity just to relax with her two adorable cats who are credited for her move into the veterinary industry.
+Caroline lives in West London and she enjoys the energy of the city but also the opportunity just to relax with her two adorable cats who are credited for her move into the veterinary industry.

 Metered parking is available for clients near to the surgery.Get directions